Jonathan Chenette Professor of Music

 Broken Ground, composed in collaboration with six Iowa poets, premiered in a concert of the Des Moines Symphony broadcast statewide over Iowa Public Television as part of Iowa’s sesquicentennial in 1996.
 Other major works include the opera Eric Hermannson’s Soul (1993), the song cycle Oh Millersville!
 (1990), the September 11 memorial composition Elegy and Affirmation (2002), and the orchestral works Chamber Symphony for 31 Instruments (1983), Triple Feature (1994), and Rural Symphony (2000).
-Recent works include an orchestral fantasy on the tune Macapay (2008) for the Latin American duo Calle Sur, Frolics (2007) for oboe and English horn, Grandmother’s Hymnal (2008) setting words by Vermont poet Sydney Lea, and Onomatopoeia (2010) based on a 60-foot-long scroll painting by Santa Fe artist Signe Stuart.
+Other works include an orchestral fantasy on the tune Macapay (2008) for the Latin American duo Calle Sur, Frolics (2007) for oboe and English horn, and Onomatopoeia (2010) based on a 60-foot-long scroll painting by Santa Fe artist Signe Stuart.

-In higher education, Chenette has addressed national conferences on topics pertaining to place-based education and enhancement of teaching and learning with media technologies.
+In higher education, Chenette has addressed national conferences on topics pertaining to place-based education, enhancement of teaching and learning with media technologies, and inclusive pedagogies.
+As Dean of the Faculty, Chenette co-authored and served as Principal Investigator or Co-PI on six successful grants funded by the Andrew W. Mellon Foundation totaling over $8M.
 His musical projects have received support through grants or fellowships from the MacDowell Colony, the Iowa Arts Council, the American Music Center, the American Composers Forum, and Meet the Composer.
-His compositions are available on CD’s from Boosey & Hawkes, Capstone, Fleur de Son Classics, Innova, and Riverrun labels and in publications from Boosey & Hawkes, Theodore Presser, and Fish Creek Music.
+His compositions are available on CD’s from Boosey & Hawkes, Capstone, Fleur de Son Classics, Innova, Riverrun, and Parma labels and in publications from Boosey & Hawkes, Theodore Presser, and Fish Creek Music.